North Umpqua River Trail For Mountain Biking

 Make sure to check out the spur trail up to Deadline Falls on the Tioga segment where salmon migrate between May and September.

-Overall, North Umpqua River Trail is the 32nd most popular mountain bike trail of all 55 mountain biking rides in Oregon.
+Overall, North Umpqua River Trail is the 24th most popular mountain bike trail of all 56 mountain biking rides in Oregon.
 Several of the better mountain bike trails are nearby North Umpqua River Trail including Crater Trail Loop and Waldo Lake Trail.